Chicken, Bok Choy, and Mushroom Stir-fry: A Classic Combination

 If you like a thick sauce, add the cornstarch/water slurry at the very end.

-Get the dish out of the Wok--it will continue to cook if you leave it there.
+Quickly remove from the wok--it will continue to cook if you leave it there.
 Serve with jasmine rice.